mikepitagno/cisco_duplex_check/README.md

 ### Introduction

 Cisco Catalyst Switch - Duplex Status Reporting Tool.
-This tool will check an individual or group of Cisco Catalyst switches for any ports negotiating at half duplex and report and provide a detailed report.
+This tool will check an individual or group of Cisco Catalyst switches for any ports negotiating at half duplex and provide a detailed report.

 ### Installation Notes / Prerequisites